Improv in Health Professions Education

 In this SIG, communication teachers, curriculum designers, and researchers will find a space to share ideas about how to incorporate improv and other theatre methods in their own work.
 There is great potential for these methods to help us address some stubborn problems in healthcare.
 These include intrenched hierarchies, rigidity, and disconnection among clinicians, patients and families.

 The Improv in Health Professions Education SIG will provide community for those engaged in using improvisational theatre techniques in health professionals training.
 We hope to spark research and teaching collaborations.
-We plan to offer webinars on the topic of using improv in health professions education and studying the effects of such curriculum.
+We plan to offer webinars on the topic of using improv in health professions education and study the effects of such curriculum.

 1. Organize meetings of the SIG during the annual ICCH meetings.